OE Node installation and configuration

 Also, for each blockchain, two things are specified:

 "rpc": The RPC provider URL.
-Use the RPC URL supplied by the RPC provider."startBlock": The block number from which the indexer will search for events related to the asset creation or update
+Use the RPC URL supplied by the RPC provider."startBlock": The block number from which the indexer will search for events related to the asset creation or update.
+Verify the

 Values: JSON map of chainId to object